nontawattalk/Ultrascan/README.md

 > **The Next-Generation Port Scanner with Adaptive Intelligence**

-Ultra-Fast Port Scanner is a high-performance, intelligent port scanning tool that combines blazing speed with adaptive learning capabilities.
+UltraScan Fast Port Scanner is a high-performance, intelligent port scanning tool that combines blazing speed with adaptive learning capabilities.
 Built in Python with advanced threading and network optimization, it learns from your network conditions and automatically adjusts for optimal performance.

 ## 🌟 Features